georg-braun/cashflow/README.md

 ## What is this?

->Software service for managing personal finance with budgets.
+>Software for managing personal finance with budgets.

 *Yeah..., it's just another budget app* 😉

 I just wanted to replace my YNAB subscription and learn new stuff (architecture, asp.net, entity framework, authentication, kubernetes, and other stuff along the way)

 # Roadmap